 McClellan Pullover Knitting Pattern Download

-This is the first pattern I’ve written, utilizing one of my own hand-dyed yarns from my brand, KittyBea Knitting.
-The KittyBea Largo yarn that is specified in this design, is a lovely blend of Baby Alpaca, Silk, and Linen provides a soft and smooth texture.
+KittyBea Largo yarn that is specified in this design, is a lovely blend of Baby Alpaca, Silk, and Linen provides a soft and smooth texture.
 When held with a Silk/Mohair yarn, it truly creates a gorgeous fabric.
-Silk/Mohair blends are really having a moment right now.
-There are many new designs coming out that call for this lovely blend.
+Silk/Mohair blends have really had a moment- there have been many new designs calling for this lovely blend.

 37 (42, 47, 52)” [94 (107, 119, 132)cm] bust circ.